synnea/ci-ifd-lead/dashboards/dashboards.md

 &nbsp;

 Use print_filter whenever graphs do something you don't expect, to see which data you are working with.
+You can download the print_filter [HERE](https://gist.github.com/xhinking/9341806).

 &nbsp;

-You can download the print_filter [HERE](https://gist.github.com/xhinking/9341806).
+### The hidden anatomy of crossfilter commands

+&nbsp;

+Unfortunately, the course material doesn't really tell us what crossfilter grop